jasonwubz/php-terminal-chatroom/README.md

 This is an experimental project showcasing how PHP can be used as a standalone terminal chat room.
 The idea of this project is to show how PHP can handle multiple clients using the low level TCP socket connections.

+PHP is a web-based language and the use of the language for concurrent connection handling is not efficient.
+Nevertheless, I want to see how far I can stretch the current features.
+With that said, I do not recommend you to use this for any production setting.

 ## Prerequisites

 You will need at least PHP 7.1.0.
 No web server is needed.
 Your PHP must be compliled with socket support.